Chi-teck/drupal-code-generator/DEVELOPMENT.md

 # Development notes

-## Setting up development copy of the genetator
+## Setting up development copy of the project

 ```shell
 # Clone the project.